 - Verbal praise from Class Teacher / Tutor / Head of Year / Head of Department

 - Merit points on SIMS

 - Departmental postcard sent home

 - Commendations are awarded to those students who achieve certain standards in the regular progress cards.
 These commendations may be:

 - Attainment Commendation

 - Effort Commendation

 - Head of Year Commendation

 - Vice Principal's Commendation

-- o Headmaster's Commendation
+- Headmaster's Commendation

 - House Colours are awarded to those students who regularly represent their House in interhouse competitions, and a certificate will be presented during assembly.
 House Colours are awarded at three levels:

-- o Bronze award
+- Bronze award

-- o Silver award
+- Silver award

-- Gold award
+- o Gold award

 - Head of Year awards

 - Prizes and awards for academic and sporting excellence are presented at Speech Day